All the Small Things: Music video

+Filming

-The music video for "All the Small Things" was directed by Marcos Siega, and mocks boy bands and contemporary pop videos.
-It features the trio doing parodies of other popular boy-bands such as Backstreet Boys (most famously the "I Want It That Way" video), 98 Degrees, and NSYNC.
-The video also features parodies of Britney Spears' "Sometimes", and Christina Aguilera's "Genie in a Bottle" video.
-It became the most successful video from Enema of the State, and its constant airplay on MTV cemented the band's image as video stars.
-The music video was shot on location from August 5–6 at Van Nuys Airport and Santa Monica State Beach.
-It premiered September 20, 1999, on MTV's Making the Video.
-The video was a major success on MTV's Total Request Live (TRL), where it was retired after 65 days on the countdown.
+The music video for "All the Small Things" was directed by Marcos Siega, and mocks boy bands and contemporary pop videos of that era.
+It features the trio doing parodies of acts such as Backstreet Boys (most famously the "I Want It That Way" video), 98 Degrees, and NSYNC.
+The clip also features send-ups of Britney Spears' "Sometimes", and Christina Aguilera's "Genie in a Bottle" video.
+Siega had previously helmed the music video for the group's previous single, "What's My Age Again?", which had raised their profile considerably, especially on MTV.